benhj/knoxcrypt/README.md

 - employs a very simple and custom developed filesystem (see wiki).
 - TeaSafe containers can be browsed using either of the provided shell or gui interfaces
 - can also use the provided FUSE-layer for more realistic filesystem interoperability

+### Caveats

+The motivation for this toy project is to provide an educational testbed.
+Although relatively sophisticated there are known weaknesses to the underlying cryptosystem which with the correct tools could be exploited.
+The main exploit concerns the underlying crypto mode being CTR which for filesystem-level encryption is rather crap.
+A far stronger mode is XTS and is planned for a future release.
+However, incorporating it hinges on the underlying crypto api supporting it, the current version of which does not.
+Probably best not to use this tool for anything critical, eh?

 ### Compiling